pablorotten/vite-react-tailwind/Learning-React.md

 The **entry point** is a simple `html` that calls a first `JSX` file, `main.tsx`.

-From that inital `main.tsx` we keep calling other components until we can render the whole page.
+From that initial `main.tsx` we keep calling other components until we can render the whole page.

 `index.html`
 ```html